f-me/carma-public/README.md

 #### macOS

-On macOS with `openssl` installed via Homebrew, build with
+On macOS with `openssl` and `icu4c` installed via Homebrew, build with

     stack build --extra-include-dirs=/usr/local/opt/openssl/include/ --extra-include-dirs=/usr/local/opt/icu4c/include/ --extra-lib-dirs=/usr/local/opt/openssl/lib/ --extra-lib-dirs=/usr/local/opt/icu4c/lib/

 #### Docker

+Alternatively, to build inside Docker and package the app in a
+container:

     stack docker pull
     stack --docker image container

+If you're on Linux, you can just build with `stack --docker build` and run the app outside Docker.
+You will not be able to run the app built this way on macOS or Windows.

 If the container has no access to your SSH keys (which may be the case when using a token), use `stack dot` prior to building the image to